 On the Frontline programme, 22% of our 2020 Cohort identifies as being Black, Asian or minority ethnic and 20% as men.
 This places us in line with, and slightly ahead of the profession as a whole, but we know we can do better.

 On the Frontline programme we are committed to:

 - bringing more diverse cohorts into the social work profession

-- equipping participants with the skills to challenge discrimination and advocate for social justice and change.
+- equipping participants with the skills to challenge discrimination in all its forms and advocate for social justice and change

 At Frontline, we believe that people with disabilities have an important contribution to make, with unique experiences that benefit the children and families that we serve.

 Many previous Frontline participants with disabilities have completed our training successfully and gone on to practise safely and effectively with or without adjustments to support them.
-We therefore aim to ensure that our screening, assessment and decision-making processes complement these beliefs, whilst also ensuring alongside this that applicants with a conditional offer are likely able to meet the programme’s competence standards and the Professional Standards set by England’s social work regulator Social Work England (SWE): the professional body that our programme is bound by.
+We ensure that our screening, assessment and decision-making processes complement these beliefs, whilst also considering whether you will be likely to meet our suitability requirements and the professional standards set by the regulator Social Work England.

-There are several points during Frontline’s application and suitability process where you are given the opportunity to disclose a disability to us.
+There are several points during Frontline’s application process where you will have the opportunity to disclose your disability to us.
 Although you are not obliged to share this information with us, we strongly recommend that you do so at the earliest opportunity so we can make the necessary reasonable adjustments.
-For more information on the support we are able to provide please see this page.